 Miscarriage Symptoms: Signs and Causes

-Miscarriage is slowly starting to make its way into mainstream conversation, thanks in part to celebs like Eva Amurri Martino and Facebook founder Mark Zuckerberg sharing their own personal stories of loss.
+Miscarriage is slowly starting to make its way into mainstream conversation, thanks in part to celebs like Beyonce, Shay Mitchell and Facebook founder Mark Zuckerberg sharing their own personal stories of loss.
 But there’s still a long way to go.
-Miscarriage is much more common than you think, but many couples find it difficult to talk about and, instead, deal with the grief and frustration alone.
+Miscarriage is much more common than you think, but many couples find it difficult to talk about and instead deal with the grief and frustration alone.
 This means less awareness around the topic, which can make it scary and confusing should it happen to you.
 We’ll help you understand what a miscarriage is and why it happens, learn how to recognize miscarriage signs and symptoms, and find out how to cope with all the emotions that come along with the loss of a pregnancy.

 Miscarriage is the medical term used when a pregnancy spontaneously ends before the 20th week, but there are many different types of miscarriage depending on when and how it happens.
 To help with the confusion, here’s a look at the specific meanings behind some different types of miscarriage.